 16. Wash vehicle either by hand or the bus wash.

 17. Park vehicle in proper parking space, wipe off steering wheel and notify shop foreman of any deficiencies noted on green sheet form.

 18. Assumes additional responsibilities as required

 Knowledge - High school diploma or GED required; must possess five years' experience in the repair and replacement of tires.
 Overall knowledge of automobile and bus tires and related equipment required.
 Possess standard mechanical hand tools and be experienced in the use of tools to perform related work.
-Must have a valid CDL driver's license or be able to obtain one 90 days from hire date.
+Must have a valid CDL driver's license.

 Mental Effort - Must be able to understand maintenance manuals; prepare work cards and orders for vehicle/tire repairs.

 Physical - Extensive walking and standing at least 90% of the time; lifting a maximum of 75 lbs. and lifting parts and materials overhead.
 Requires ability to withstand exposure to negative surroundings such as uncomfortable weather conditions, dust, engine fumes, toxic chemicals, and extreme noise levels.
 Requires ability to perform

 hand-over-hand method of steering vehicles and be able to grip a steering wheel.
 Must be able to crawl or stoop into tight areas and lay horizontal under a vehicle.

 Audible Visual Demands - Requires ability to hear directions given; distinguish vehicular problems associated with trouble shooting repairs; visually perform essential functions for satisfactory job performance.